“Better weight than wisdom a traveler cannot carry.”

 As I’m sure you can see from the photograph above, Búðakirkja will charm the pants off of you no matter the time of day, the weather, or the season.
 It’s an powerfully humble structure placed in a magical landscape, unlike any other I’ve encountered.

 I could ramble on about the amazing hour or so I spent here.
-How this was the very first stop of the photo tour and how surprisingly rusty I felt as I tried to focus the lens while at the same time having an Oh my god, I’m really here with my camera in Iceland out of body experience.
+How this was the very first stop of the photo tour and how surprisingly rusty I felt as I tried to remain present enough to focus my camera while simultaneously having an out of body Oh my god, I’m really here with my camera in Iceland experience.
 I was still getting used to my Fuji mirrorless system and although the menus are remarkably self-evident, I’d yet to develop muscle memory with the cleverly placed knobs and settings.
 At some point, I just told myself to relax and gave myself permission to take bad pictures just to establish the photographic equivalent of “sea legs”.
 Perhaps you’ve felt this way too while on a once in a lifetime trip – not wanting to miss the one chance you’re likely to have in a particular scene.

 Don’t give into it!

-The interesting part to me is this shot was an afterthought.
-The leaders of our tour, Holly and Mark Jansen and Snorri Gunnarsson, invited us to a picnic just outside the short wall surrounding the church.
+The interesting part to me is this shot was a complete afterthought.
+The leaders of the tour had just invited us to a picnic just outside the short wall surrounding the church.
 I’d packed up all my gear before plunking myself down on the grass, but as I munched on my sandwich and an orange Fanta fizzed into my nostrils I had a growing sense the Black Church wasn’t quite done with me.

 So I ran back to the van, carried my bag to the wall and rummaged around for my wide angle.
 As soon as I pulled the viewfinder up to my eye I realized the shot I’d been looking for had finally found me.